 Typical Parasomnias

-- Somniliquy (sleep talking): This usually occurs during sleep-wake transition.
+• Somniloquy (sleep talking): This usually occurs during the sleep-wake transition.
 Most of the time sleep talking is harmless except for annoying the bed partner.
-This includes speaking words, making sounds and any other verbal outbursts.
+This includes speaking words, making sounds, and any other verbal outbursts.

-- Confusional Arousals: Arousals that usually occur when a person is awakened from a deep sleep during the first part of the night.
-People experiencing confusional arousals react slowly to commands and may have trouble understanding questions that they are asked.
-In addition, people with confusional arousals often have problems with short-term memory and have no memory of doing these things the following day.
+• Confusional Arousals: Arousals that usually occur when a person is awakened from a deep sleep during the first part of the night.
+People experiencing confusional arousal react slowly to commands and may have trouble understanding questions that they are asked.
+In addition, people with confusional arousal often have problems with short-term memory and have no memory of doing these things the following day.

-- Teeth Grinding: The involuntary, unconscious, excessive grinding or clenching of teeth during sleep.
+• Teeth Grinding: The involuntary, unconscious, and excessive grinding or clenching of teeth during sleep.

-- REM Behavior Disorder (RBD): People with RBD act out dramatic, vigorous and/or violent dreams during REM sleep.
-Usually, RBD occurs in men age 50 and older, but the disorder also can occur in women and in younger people.
-It differs from sleep walking and sleep terrors in that the sleeper can be easily awakened and can recall vivid details of the dream.
+• REM Behavior Disorder (RBD): People with RBD act out dramatic, vigorous, and/or violent dreams during REM sleep.
+Usually, RBD occurs in men aged 50 and older, but the disorder also can occur in women and younger people.
+It differs from sleepwalking and sleep terrors in that the sleeper can be easily awakened and can recall vivid details of the dream.

-- Sleep Eating Disorder: This disorder is characterized by sleep walking and excessive nocturnal overeating (compulsive hyperphagia).
+• Sleep Eating Disorder: This disorder is characterized by sleepwalking and excessive nocturnal overeating (compulsive hyperphagia).
 Sleep eaters are unaware and unconscious of their behavior and usually have no recollection of their eating afterward.
 Sleep eating disorder can be very dangerous, the risk of choking and hurting one’s self with cooking utensils is quite high.
-Most people with this disorder also experience an unexplained weight gain along with daytime sleepiness.
+Most people with this disorder also experience unexplained weight gain along with daytime sleepiness.

 Parasomnia Treatment